May 9, 2020

 Onetrust Cookie Consent Notification: Pros and Cons

 I have to admit, I struggled a lot when I was trying to implement OneTrust’s consent for the first time.
-For the second one, I already had a GTM recipe which made things much faster and easier.
+For the second one, I already had a Google Tag Manager recipe which made things much faster and easier.

 If you’re not sure whether this tool is right for you, here are the advantages and disadvantages: